Corporate Finance Services for your Business

 Best laid plans can go wrong

-As we have seen recently with the collapse of Thomas Cook, and problems in the retail sector where businesses have borrowings at a level which are unsustainable, In my paper on the website headed “What is the impact of the collapse of larger businesses on their smaller counter parts”, I set out some of the actions you can take to identify and mitigate the risks of such a collapse in your supply chain on your business and how to avoid it upsetting your plans,
+We have seen recently with the collapse of Thomas Cook, and other problems in the retail sector where businesses have borrowings at a level which are unsustainable.
+In my paper on the website headed “What is the impact of the collapse of larger businesses on their smaller counter parts”, I set out some of the actions you can take to identify and mitigate the risks of such a collapse in your supply chain on your business and how to avoid it upsetting your plans,

 So, how do you prepare for and go through the business exit process?